telerik/blazor-docs/components/gantt/gantt-tree/columns/reorder.md

 The Gantt Tree lets the user reorder its columns by dragging their headers.

-To enable the column reordering, set the `Reorderable` parameter of the respective `GanttColumn` to `true`.
+To enable column reordering, set the `Reorderable` parameter of the respective `GanttColumn` to `true`.

 To prevent the user from moving a certain column, set its own parameter `Reorderable="false"`.
 Note that the user can still re-arrange other columns around it.